Digital marketing is a valuable asset to a company’s growth because it assists them in establishing an authoritative online presence.

 The significance of digital marketing is that it allows businesses to track and monitor their campaigns easily.

-When businesses invest time and money into campaigns, they want to know they are effective.
+When businesses invest time and money into campaigns, they want to know they will be effective.
 Digital marketing allows them to track their campaigns easily, adapt, and drive better results.
-It is challenging to understand their campaign results when they use traditional methods.
+It is challenging to understand their campaign results when they use traditional marketing.
 For example, if they run a TV commercial, they may have to ask every customer who enters the store what brought them there.
 This would be a time-consuming endeavor that might irritate customers who visit their establishment.

 Companies that use digital marketing do not have to worry about annoying their target audience.
 Every campaign they run can be tracked.
 They can view metrics such as impressions, clicks, likes, shares, comments, conversions, and other information.
-They can easily track a campaign’s ROI and other indicators to determine whether it produces valuable results for their company.
+They can easily track a campaign’s ROI and other indicators to determine whether it’s producing valuable results for their company.